 What is Supplemental Security Income?

-Supplemental Security Income (SSI) is a Federal program.
-SSI provides a monthly payment to people who have limited income and have few resources.
+Supplemental Security Income (SSI) is a Federal program that provides a monthly payment to people who have limited income and few resources.

 To be eligible for SSI you may not have a financial net worth more than $2,000 and $3,000 if you are married.

 A person must have at least one of the following to be eligible for SSI:

 - Have a medical condition that prevents you from working and is expected to last at least one year or result in death.

 - You are partially blind or completely blind